Santiagoneira6/Santiagoneira6.github.io/_pages/about.md

 ---
+layeout: page
-permalink: /
+permalink: /about/
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Santiago Neira"
 author_profile: true
 redirect_from:
   - /about/